sap-tutorials/Tutorials/tutorials/cp-mobile-cards-setup/cp-mobile-cards-setup.md

 [ACCORDION-BEGIN [Step 2: ](Go to SAP Mobile Services cockpit)]

-1. In your web browser, open the [SAP Cloud Platform trial cockpit](https://cockpit.hanatrial.ondemand.com/).
+1. In your web browser, open the [SAP Business Technology Platform trial cockpit](https://cockpit.hanatrial.ondemand.com/).

 2. Provide the login details and click **Log On**.